Marcelixoo/copycat/README.md

-# Getting Started with Copy Cat
+# Copy Cat

-The Copy Cat app is the capstone project of Codecademy's Learn React course.
-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and composed with the exercise files.
+The Copy Cat app is the capstone project of Codecademy's "Learn React" course.
+The app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and composed with the exercise files.

-The application shows a cute cat name Tom, eager to repeat everything you just typed in the input field available on the top of the page.
-It's possible to mute him at anytime by clicking over his face.
+The application features a cute cat named Tom.
+He will endlessly repeat everything you type into the input field available on the top of the page.
+And, in case you get tired of reading your own words, you can mute him at anytime by clicking over his face.

+Isn't it the cuttiest thing ever?
 ## Available Scripts

 In the project directory, you can run: